*This post may contain affiliate links. Please see my disclosure for more details!*

 If you want a stress free dessert or you are craving something delicious then you should definitely make this beauty!
 You can leave the meringue to cool in the oven overnight, and top with the cream and fruit the next dat.

 Of course, this recipe is ideal all year round.. just suit the fruit to the season!
 You could use whatever fruit you wish – summer berries, winter spiced berries, autumnal flavours – whatever you fancy!
-I used mango, passionfruit, and blueberries on mine – but you can do what you want!
+I used mango, passionfruit, and blueberries on mine – but you can do what you want.

 The lemon curd was an extra bit of delicious because I just couldn’t resist – and the sharpness to the flavour really complimented the sweetness of the meringue and topping ingredients.
+I do also have many a dessert recipe, and many a meringue recipe – such as my Lemon Meringue Cheesecake, Chocolate Swirl Meringues, Eton Mess, and my Lemon Meringue Fudge.

 Spring Pavlova